uberfastman/fantasy-football-metrics-weekly-report/resources/documentation/README.md

 <a name="macos-launch-script"></a>
 ##### macOS Launch Script
 If you are running on macOS, there is an additional bash script available in the project, [run_in_virtualenv.command](../run_in_virtualenv.command).
 This script allows you to double-click it and run the app in a new Terminal window.
-It ***REQUIRES*** you to have completed all steps in [Setup](../../README.md#setup), and also the above steps in [Running the Report Application](#running-the-report-application), with the exception of running the `workon` command or the `python main.py` command.
+It ***REQUIRES*** you to have completed all steps in [Setup](../../README.md#setup), and also the above steps in [Running the Report Application](#running-the-report-application), except running the `workon` command or the `python main.py` command.
 Instead, do the following:

 * Right click on [run_in_virtualenv.command](../run_in_virtualenv.command) and select `Open With`, then select `TextEdit`.